If you are a snowboarder who also has wide feet, are you wearing the best snowboard boots for wide feet? Chances are, you might not be.

 Boot Flex & Your Riding Style

 The final factor that you should look at is your riding style and the boot flex you need.
 Soft flex have more comfortable and resilient materials that makes wearing them for a long time easy and are best for all-mountain riders.
+Finding the most comfortable snowboard boots should not be a problem if you pick the right flex.

 Medium combines both mobility and balance and will also work with all-terrain riders.
 Stiff have the best support and control, so work best for freeriders as well as racers.